 - Instructions for Use, Product Insert, or Operations Manual by the product owner

 - Primary medical device label

-- A copy of the Clinical Laboratory’s, Medical Clinic’s or Private Hospital’s licence under the Private Hospital and Medical Clinics (PHMC) Act (Cap.
-248), with the PHMC Licence Number clearly legible
+- A copy of the licence under the Private Hospitals and Medical Clinics Act (PHMCA) or Healthcare Services Act (HCSA) with the Licence Number clearly legible

 - A copy of quality management system certificate (e.g. Good Distribution Practice for Medical Devices (GDPMDS) if a valid Importer licence with GDPMDS is unavailable

 - Declaration on Distribution Records

 1 Applicable only to requests from Public Healthcare Institutions (PHIs), for these specific categories of Class D medical devices - (i) new technologies and state-of-the-art medical devices for clinical use on patients, including novel indications for existing medical devices or technologies; and (ii) unregistered implants